taky-kongo/alx-low_level_programming/README.md

 0x0B-malloc_free: In this project, we see the dynamic speeches.
 The difference between automatic and dynamic speech.
 We study, valgrind, malloc and free.

+0x0C-more_malloc_free: In this project, we see the dynamic speeches.
+How to allocate memory with the malloc and calloc function.
+Also, we see the realloc function, the free function and the exit function.